ovie-daveth/Learning-Prisma/README.md

 `npx prisma generate` will be our best friend. every time we make any new change to our schema, we run tht script to update our database

+Note: You do not need to run prisma db push because you have not added any new collections or indexes.